The van den Dungen family have had touchpoints with the Aged Care industry for nearly 60 years.

 The Australian Government throws its support behind Sleeptite, awarding the company a three-year CRC-P grant, through the Cooperative Research Centre’s funding program.

-RMIT Research and Hexoskin join Sleeptite as Program Partners – closing the gap between idea and execution.
+RMIT University and Sleepeezee Australia join Sleeptite as Program Partners – closing the gap between idea and execution.